AltayTech/weathery/README.md

 * The app uses Bloc for state management.
 * The app is written in the clean architecture pattern.
 * Users can bookmark favorite cities for easy access.
+* The app can be built for Android, iOS, Windows, and Mac.

+## Contributing

+Contributions are welcome!
+Please feel free to open issues or pull requests.